 Why we love this recipe

 Financiers make the best tea time treats if you ask me!
-They are very quick and easy to prepare without a mixer and can easily be customised with many other ingredients like fruits, nuts, chocolate or even coffee like these Coffee Financiers!
+They are very quick and easy to prepare without a mixer.
+They can easily be customised with many ingredients like fruits or nuts, or be turned into Chocolate Financiers or Coffee Financiers.

 Packed with flavours thanks to the Brown Butter and Almond Meal, these mini almond cakes are super soft, light and fluffy.
 The perfect afternoon sweet treat and a great edible gift idea!

-This is also a great recipe to use leftover egg whites you might have after making Crème Pâtissière (Pastry Cream), Crème Brulée or even custard-based Ice Cream!
+This French Financier recipe is also a great way to use leftover egg whites you might have after making Crème Pâtissière (Pastry Cream), Crème Brulée or even custard-based Ice Cream.

 What are Financiers

-A "Financier" is a traditional French tea cake made with Almond Meal and Brown Butter ("beurre-noisette" in French).
+A "Financier" (originally called "visitandine") is a traditional French tea cake made with Almond Meal and Brown Butter ("beurre-noisette" in French).
 They can be enjoyed plain like here, or flavoured with many other ingredients like fruits, chocolate, spices, nuts,...

-They are known for their distinctive rectangular shape (or oval like here) that resembles a gold bar - which could explain the origin of their name.
+They are known for their distinctive rectangular shape (or oval like here) that resembles a bar of gold - which could explain the origin of their name.

-Financiers Cakes are super easy to make out of 5 basic ingredients, plus another optional 2.
+Financiers Cakes are super easy to make out of 5 basic ingredients, plus another optional 2 (scroll down to recipe card below for all quantities).

 - Butter: we are using Unsalted Butter here, slowly melted on the stove to make Brown Butter (see how to make brown butter below).
 If you don't want to make brown butter, you can simply use melted butter, but the brown butter does provide a LOT of flavour here.

-- Dry Ingredients: a mix of Almond Meal (Almond Flour will work too), Plain/AP Flour, Icing Sugar (or more traditionally Confectioners/Powdered Sugar) and a pinch of Salt.
+- Dry Ingredients: a mix of Almond Meal (Almond Flour will work too), Plain/All-Purpose Flour (I have not tried this recipe with a gluten-free flour substitute), Icing Sugar (or more traditionally Confectioners/Powdered Sugar) and a pinch of Salt.
 Make sure to sift them well so you don't get lumps in the batter.

 - Egg Whites: some recipes use straight egg whites but I like to use slightly whipped Egg Whites.
 There is no raising agent in this recipe like baking powder, so slightly whipping the egg whites will make your financiers lighter.